DavidBK/shampoo/Node/Call-Of-Duty.md

 [{ id: '1123581', score: 13 }, { id: '3141592', score: 12 }, { id: '2718281', score: 94 } ...]
 ```

-1. Create endpoint for getting the justice board:
+1. Create endpoint for getting the Justice Board:

    - GET `/justice-board`
+   - Use mongoDB aggregation to calculate the Justice Board (Why?).

 ## Task 5 - Scheduling

--- _Estimation time: 3 Days_
+-- _Estimation time: 4 Days_

+The scheduling process is the process of assigning soldiers to duties.
+The  soldiers' limitations, Justice Board, and the rank should be taken into consideration (according to the duty's constraints) when scheduling duties.

+The Duty status can be one of the following:

+- `unscheduled` - The duty is not scheduled yet.
+- `scheduled` - The duty is scheduled.
+- `canceled` - The duty is canceled.

 1. Create endpoint for scheduling a duty:

    - PUT `/duties/:id/schedule`
+   - Don't allow to schedule a duty that is already scheduled.
+   - Don't allow to schedule a duty that is canceled.

-   - Use this route in order to schedule a duty.
+   - Don't allow to schedule a duty that is in the past.
-   - The justice board and the soldiers' limitations should be taken into consideration (according to the duty's constraints) when scheduling duties.
+   - The duty `status` should be updated to `scheduled`.
-   - Make sure the duty is not already scheduled.
+   - The duty `statusHistory` should be updated with the new status and the current date.
+   - Use the `soldiersRequired` property to determine how many soldiers should be scheduled.
    - Make sure that the soldiers are not already scheduled to other duties at the same time.
-   - When scheduling soldiers for a duty, make sure to update the soldiers and duties properties.
+   - Update the `soldiers` property in the Duty object with the scheduled soldiers.

+1. Create endpoint for canceling a duty:

+   - PUT `/duties/:id/cancel`
+   - Don't allow to cancel a duty that is already canceled.
+   - Don't allow to cancel a duty that is in the past.
+   - The duty status should be updated to `canceled`.
+   - The duty status history should be updated with the new status and the current date.
+   - Update the `soldiers` property in the Duty object (to an empty array).

+1. Fix the Soldiers routes to take into consideration the scheduled duties.

 ## Task 6 - Make it professional

 -- _Estimation time: 2 Days_

+1. Add handlers for `unhandledRejection` and `uncaughtException` events.

+1. Add handlers for `SIGTERM` and `SIGINT` events.

 1. Use [helmetJS](https://helmetjs.github.io) to protect your app.

    You can use the [fastify-helmet](https://github.com/fastify/fastify-helmet) plugin.

-2. Add [openAPI](https://www.openapis.org/) v3 documentation to your app.
+1. Add [openAPI](https://www.openapis.org/) v3 documentation to your app.

    You can use the [fastify-swagger](https://github.com/fastify/fastify-swagger) plugin to generate the documentation.

+1. Add basic authentication to your app.

+1. Add a rate limiter for your routes.

+   You can use [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit).

-3. Add README.md to your app.
+1. Add README.md to your app.
 Your readme should include explanation to how to use and test the app.

-4. Add basic authentication to your app.
+1. Optional: Add `_link` property to your responses.

-5. Add a rate limiter for your routes.

-   You can use [fastify-rate-limit](https://github.com/fastify/fastify-rate-limit).

 ## Task 7 - Extend query parameters (optional)